timshannon/bolthold/README.md

 You can compare any custom type either by using the `MatchFunc` criteria, or by satisfying the `Comparer` interface with your type by adding the Compare method: `Compare(other interface{}) (int, error)`.

-If a type doesn't have a predefined comparer, and doesn't satisfy the Comparer interface, then types value is converted to a string and compared lexicographically.
+If a type doesn't have a predefined comparer, and doesn't satisfy the Comparer interface, then the types value is converted to a string and compared lexicographically.

 ## Behavior Changes